When did the Moon-Sighting Committee begin? Has there ever been an error in one of its statements?

 The matter of establishing the crescent sighting is not related to being a member of the Council nor to any other reason.
 Instead, it is established in accordance with religious criteria.
 Therefore, whenever the sighting meets religious standards, and accurate and useful data that engender certainty or contentment become available, it is accepted from anyone.

 There seems to be no need for this, because there should be no objection if the committee members are among the pious and righteous scholars [from various parts of the continent].
 Furthermore, no one has absolute powers to prevent anyone from doing this work.
-Thus, the crescent committee acts voluntarily for the sake of God to help the believers by identifying the start of lunar months.
+Thus, the Moon-Sighting committee acts voluntarily for the sake of God to help the believers by identifying the start of lunar months.
 The formation of this committee occurred because of the divisions and chaos [in our communities] in North America.
 The Crescent Committee’s statements are not religiously binding on anyone.

-However, anyone who trusts the members of the Crescent Committee and receives contentment from their statements may act accordingly.
-Hence, multiple crescent committees do not appear to be a problem if they operate according to religious criteria and not suspicions or personal preferences.
+However, anyone who trusts the members of the Moon-Sighting Committee and receives contentment from their statements may act accordingly.
+Hence, multiple moon-sighting committees do not appear to be a problem if they operate according to religious criteria and not suspicions or personal preferences.
 It is expected [that any such] committees will simultaneously work for the purpose of good and avoiding contradiction, because this defeats the purpose and creates division and sedition among believers.
 Worse still is the confusion that occurs with respect to religious rulings.

 In addition, there may not be a need for these multiple sighting committees if it is regarded as a matter of personal desire, because there is a body that performs this function voluntarily with complete competence, knowledge, clarity, and transparency in accordance with precise Islamic rulings.